joscheuerer/hands-on-workshop/docs/lab5-new.md

 ### Rerun EKS Node Deployment
 Now we are going to rerun the EKS Node deployment in the Stack and see how the policy is applied.
-To do that go to Orchestrator > Workflow Groups >  wfg-xx > Stacks > eks-xx > terraform-aws-eks-managed-node-group-stripped.
+To do that go to Deploy > Workflow Groups >  wfg-xx > Stacks > eks-xx > terraform-aws-eks-managed-node-group-stripped.
 Once inside the workflow you see the policy being applied.
 Now click the Triangle-button followed by **Run Workflow**.

 ![Run workflow](image/run-workflow.png)
 _Fig.
 Run Workflow_